 Table 1.
 The above benchmarks apply to the City of Salem city limits.
-The 1⁄4 mile is measured as a straight line distance.

 13 Willamette Greenway

 Photo Source: Salem Waterfront Park.
 R. Cooper.
 City of Salem.

 Willamette Greenway

 The Willamette River Greenway is a corridor of land and water along the Willamette River that is recognized as a valuable resource statewide.
 Local greenway plans guide development along the greenway and must be consistent with Statewide Planning Goal 15.
 Salem's 1979 Willamette River Greenway Plan works to balance development needs with protecting the river's resources.
 The plan provides an inventory of land use along the river and stresses the importance of preserving the natural, scenic, recreational, historic, and economic resources the river supports and provides.